Japan–United States relations: 1960s: Anpo protests and Okinawan reversion

 Article 3 of the new treaty promised to eventually return all Japanese territories occupied by the United States in the aftermath of World War II.
 In June 1968, the United States returned the Bonin Islands (including Iwo Jima) to Japanese administrative control.
 In 1969, the Okinawa reversion issue and Japan's security ties with the United States became the focal points of partisan political campaigns.
-The situation calmed considerably when Prime Minister Sato Eisaku visited Washington in November 1969, and in a joint communiqué signed by him and President Richard Nixon, announced the United States had agreed to return Okinawa to Japan by 1972.
+The situation calmed considerably when Prime Minister Eisaku Sato visited Washington in November 1969, and in a joint communiqué signed by him and President Richard Nixon, announced the United States had agreed to return Okinawa to Japan by 1972.
 In June 1971, after eighteen months of negotiations, the two countries signed an agreement providing for the return of Okinawa to Japan in 1972.

 The price of these concessions by the United States was staunch support by Japan of the ongoing Vietnam War and U.S. policy of no official relations with Communist China.
 Adherence to these policies led to frictions within Japan, and protest movements such as the anti-Vietnam War protests organized by groups such as Beheiren.
 But these frictions proved manageable thanks to the political capital Japanese Prime Minister Eisaku Satō and Japan's ruling conservatives gained by successfully negotiating Okinawan Reversion.